richard-trotter/smart-sample/rht.samples.smart.one/README.md

 	Namespace
 	ns-rtrotter

+Build the app distribution archive.

+	cd ${localrepo}/rht.samples.smart.one
+	./gradlew clean build dist

-Build the sample app docker image, and push the image to this IBM Cloud container registry, using the registry name and namespace name identified from above.
+Build the docker image, and push the image to this IBM Cloud container registry, using the registry name and namespace name identified from above.

+	mkdir tmp; cd tmp; tar -zxf ../build/dist/smart*z cd smart-one-svc/
 	docker build -t us.icr.io/ns-rtrotter/smart-one-svc:latest .
 	docker push us.icr.io/ns-rtrotter/smart-one-svc:latest

 Verify that the image was pushed successfully by running the following command.
 Note that IBM Cloud runs a security scan on docker images pushed to the registry, and this may take several minutes.
 Wait for 'SECURITY STATUS' to no longer show 'Scanning...'.

 	$ ibmcloud cr images